Irminrics/fake-but-realistic-data/README.md

    ➜  press h + enter to show help
    ```

-4. Access the application via a browser (eg Chrome or Safari) with the provided link (eg. http://localhost:5173/).
+4. Access the application via a browser (eg. Chrome or Safari) with the provided link (eg. http://localhost:5173/).